 Touati of the ACDEFI economic consultancy asked, referring to

-the former Social Democrat chancellor who implemented painful
+the Social Democrat ex-chancellor who implemented painful labour

 But he predicted: "This is a sort of bluffing tactic